-As part of Metcalf Institute’s Climate Change and the News series, the one-day seminar is designed to help reporters, producers, photojournalists, and editors better understand climate change science and the specific regional impacts affecting the Great Lakes; provide expert contacts and resources; and inspire solid story ideas to facilitate news coverage of regional climate change impacts.
+As part of Metcalf Institute’s Climate Change and the News series, the one-day seminar was designed to help reporters, producers, photojournalists, and editors better understand climate change science and the specific regional impacts affecting the Great Lakes; provide expert contacts and resources; and inspire solid story ideas to facilitate news coverage of regional climate change impacts.

-The climate change seminar will explore:
+The climate change seminar explored:

 - The physical basis for climate change science